strongloop/strong-cluster-control/README.md

-# strong-cluster-control - run-time management of a node cluster
+# run-time management of a node cluster

 [strong-cluster-control](https://github.com/strongloop/strong-cluster-control)
-is a module to control clusters at run-time.
+is a module for run-time management of a node cluster.

 It is an extension of the node cluster module, not a replacement, and works beside it to add the following features: